hlfernandez/aibench-debian-package/README.md

 - Project files (i.e., `run.sh`, `conf`, `lib` and `plugins_bin`) are located at `/usr/local/lib/aibench-jdeb`.
 - A link to launch script is located at `/usr/local/bin/run-aibench`.

-This way, the application can be run by running command `run-aibench` from any path.
+This way, the application can be run by running command `run-aibench` (which can be configured) from any path.

 ## Step-by-step guide